willfurnass/sheffield_hpc/FAQs.rst

 Frequently Asked Questions
 ==========================
-In this section, we'll discuss some tips for solving problems with Bessemer and ShARC.
+In this section, we'll discuss some tips for solving problems with Stanage and Bessemer.
 It is suggested that you work through some of the ideas here before contacting the IT Services Helpdesk for assistance.

 ------